FrancesCoronel/personal-website-v3/site/content/adventures/2015-04-13-reset-launchpad-with-sorty.md

 There are Launchpads that look like this:[![Calvin C |
 Launchpad](//fvcproductions.files.wordpress.com/2015/04/screen-shot-2015-04-13-at-11-30-06-am.png)](//fvcproductions.files.wordpress.com/2015/04/screen-shot-2015-04-13-at-11-30-06-am.png)

-If only it could go back to its default settings and look pretty again, like the Launchpad below… :wink:
+If only it could go back to its default settings and look pretty again, like the Launchpad below... :wink:

 [![Launchpad |
 Pretty](//fvcproductions.files.wordpress.com/2015/04/screenshot-2015-04-13-22-36-38.png)](//fvcproductions.files.wordpress.com/2015/04/screenshot-2015-04-13-22-36-38.png)